 John Lennon was wrong.
 Happiness is a new pair of boots!

 I love playing around with clothing, and one of my favorite things to do is wear matching trousers and waistcoat with an odd jacket.
 I happen to have a beautiful hunting jacket from Benson & Clegg in a gorgeous houndstooth that paired beautifully with both the other elements of my new suit and the Wolverine boots.

-The coat has some flecks of red and other Earth tones in its houndstooth weave that work incredibly well with the cordovan boots.
-There’s also a fair amount of blue in it, which allows it go pair well with the trousers and waistcoat.
+The coat has some flecks of red and other Earth tones in its houndstooth weave that work incredibly well with the Cordovan No. 8 boots.
+There’s also a fair amount of blue in it, which allows it to pair well with the trousers and waistcoat.

 You can switch out the trousers for dark jeans and lose the vest and have yourself a more casual iteration of the same thing.

 Taking Care Of Your Pair Of Wolverine 1000 Mile Boots

 In the pictures, you’ll notice that these boots are still in pristine condition.
 Indeed, I’ve just started breaking them in.

 Given the price point, one may be inclined to be extra careful not to tarnish the 1000 Mile boots.
 Yet, I think this kind of apprehensive wear can take away from what these were originally intended for.

 The Wolverine 1000 Mile work boot was designed for heavy-duty, daily wear more than a century ago.
 Today, they are still made in the same way, arguably with better materials, so if anything, they’re more resilient.
 Moreover, with wear, these will develop a nice patina that will only enhance their character.